autocore-ai/autocore_pcu_doc/docs/Pcu_setup.md

 - PCU board
 - Heat sink with fan
 - DC power adapter
-- MicroSD card with pre-installed system and software
+- MicroSD card with pre-installed system and software (optional)
 - 2x ECU connector breakout harness

 Also you need to buy a CR2032 3V battery which is not included in the package.

-The SD card have been pre-installed with Ubuntu 18.04, and ros-melodic.
+The default boot device - EMMC has been pre-installed with Ubuntu 18.04, and ros-melodic.
+If you would like to boot from SD card, you could either request a SD card with pre-installed system or flash by yourself under instructions in below section.

 > Note: more advanced users looking to install a particular operating system should use this guide to [Flash operating system images](#flash-operating-system-images).